-Lloyd died in Napa, California, at the age of 83.
-The headstone on her grave is inscribed with the title of her best known song, "Jesus, Take My Hand."
+Lloyd died in Napa, California, on February 5, 1985, at age 83.
+The headstone on her grave is inscribed with the title of her best-known song, "Jesus, Take My Hand."

 Sources: Obituaries, Adventist Review, 4 April 1985 and Lake Union Herald, 9 April 1985; MLL, Music, Motives, and Medievalness, Review and Herald, 30 July 1970, 6; Book review (Songs That Speak) Lake Union Herald, 31 July 1951, 3; Chapel Record Liners and advertisements in different SDA publications; Poems and articles in numerous issues of the Review and Herald, North Pacific Union Gleaner, and the Lake Union Herald; Seventh-day Adventist Encyclopedia, Volume 10, Second Revised Edition, 1996, (Review and Herald Publishing Association) 935.